Albion Brewery: San Francisco Mountain Springs Water Company

 In 1964, the property was purchased by the San Francisco Mountain Springs Water Company in order to use the springs.
 The San Francisco Mountain Springs Water Company supplied the city with jugs of water for water coolers.
 After the sale, Voisin was allowed to remain living on the property.

 From 1998 to 2005, Eric Higgs, an artist and co-founder of citysearch.com had purchased the home.
 The building has changed hands many times.

-The Albion Brewery building has been rumored to be haunted by a ghost in the form of a young, dark-haired woman; and was the filming location in 2019 for the television show Ghost Adventure.
+The Albion Brewery building has been rumored to be haunted by a ghost in the form of a young, dark-haired woman; and was the filming location in 2019 for the television show Ghost Adventures.

 Architecture

 The main building, a Norman-style stone castle sits above two 200-foot cistern caverns, capturing and holding up to 10,000 gallons spring water, from the Hunters Point Springs a naturally occurring aquifer.

 There are conflicting stories on how the main building was constructed.
-One theory is he used English stone masons and nearby "float rock" from Bayview Hill; another is that he used the limestone ballast found in English and French ships which was later replaced.
+One theory is he used English stonemasons and nearby "float rock" from Bayview Hill; another is that he used the limestone ballast found in English and French ships which was later replaced.
 The beer factory stood in front of the tower, however that has long since collapsed (possibly as early as in 1906).

 The main building is a slender, four story tower with a kitchen, living room, dining room, and each floor contains an extra room that could be used for either a bedroom or a sitting area.
 The top of the tower has views of India Basin.